-- Best time to visit Thailand is November to February.
+- Best time to visit Thailand is from November to February.

 - If you plan to take a visa from India, it is free of cost (with a service fee of INR 350).
-It takes around four working days to process the visa , only if you apply 15 days prior to your travel date.
-DO follow the guidelines correctly to get the visa on time
+It takes around four working days to process the visa, only if you apply 15 days before your travel date.
+DO follow the guidelines correctly to get the visa on time.

-- If your trip is planned well in advance during the month of June and July, do visit your dermatologist and take the sun burn tablets, one month prior to the date of travel.
-Sun burn is a serious issue
+- If your trip is planned well in advance during June and July, do visit your dermatologist and take the sunburn tablets, one month before the date of travel.
+Sunburn is a serious issue.

-- Always wear a hat or carry and umbrella and cover yourself up with a shrug or scarf when you are not in the water.
-No matter how enticing the sun tan might seem, in these months of July you are most likely to get burns rather than any tan
+- Always wear a hat or carry an umbrella and cover yourself up with a shrug or scarf when you are not in the water.
+No matter how enticing the suntan might seem, in July you are most likely to get burns rather than any tan.

 - Food might be a problem if you are not open to experimenting with your food – but do not worry.
 The retail chain called Seven – eleven which will come to your rescue

-My first stop of this 10 days long trip was Pattaya.
+My first stop of this ten days long trip was Pattaya.
 We took the city bus from Suvarnabhumi Airport (Bangkok International Airport) to Pattaya.
-The distance is around 130Km, which takes roughly around 90 minutes to cover.
-The roads are super amazing and the drive is very peaceful and relaxing.
+The distance is around 130Km, which takes roughly approximately 90 minutes to cover.
+The roads are super amazing, and the drive is very peaceful and relaxing.
 We had taken the early morning bus, so the views were even more beautiful.

-We reached our hotel pretty early, so there was still sometime before we could check in.
+We reached our hotel pretty early, so there was still sometime before we could check-in.
 We decided to chill in the swimming pool.
-Li’l did I know that I would be having too much of water in the following one week.
+Li’l did I know that I would have too much water in the following one week.

 But before that, we made li’l halts for having some good food.
-I could spot a street food cart selling some amazing fried chicken and that was the high point of the day till now!
+I could spot a street food cart selling some fantastic fried chicken, and that was the high point of the day till now!
 This thing, whatever it was, was no competition even to KFC.